coetzeer/installarr/README.md

 - Uses docker commandline managed by systemd.
 - Every container gets it's own isolated config directory and data directory
 - all 'user' level systemd - little or no footprint into the 'system' level systemd setup.
+- if Tailscale is installed, it will set up a systemd service to start a 'tailscale serve' for your app.

 Pre-req